-unitary with a combined group and uses the same taxable year as the combined group, it should use the Schedule UB prepared by the combined group in completing its Form IL-1120-ST;

-- unitary with a combined group, but it uses a different taxable year, it must complete a Schedule UB using its own taxable year; or, - not unitary with a group filing a combined return, it must complete its own Schedule UB using its own taxable year.
+- unitary with a combined group and uses the same taxable year as the combined group, it should use the Schedule UB, Combined Apportionment for Unitary Business Group, prepared by the combined group in completing its Form IL-1120-ST; - unitary with a combined group, but it uses a different taxable year, it must complete a Schedule UB using its own taxable year; or, - not unitary with a group filing a combined return, it must complete its own Schedule UB using its own taxable year.

-Unitary members that are S corporations can use the line reference chart in the Schedule UB instructions to help complete 2020 Form IL-1120-ST.
+Unitary members that are S corporations can use the line reference chart in the Schedule UB instructions to help complete Form IL-1120-ST.